 Your personal data will be treated as strictly confidential.
-It will only be shared with third parties where it is necessary for the performance of our tasks or where you first give us your prior consent.
-It is likely that we will need to share your data with some or all of the following (but only where necessary):
+It will only be shared with third parties including other data controllers where it is necessary for the performance of the data controllers' tasks or where you first give us your prior consent.
+It is likely that we will need to share your data with

 - The appropriate bodies of the Church of England including the other data controllers; - Our agents, servants and contractors.
 For example, we may ask a commercial provider to send out newsletters on our behalf, or to maintain our database software; - Other clergy or lay persons nominated or licensed by the bishops of the Diocese of London to support the mission of the Church in our parish.
-For example, our clergy are supported by our Area Dean and Archdeacon, who may provide confidential mentoring and pastoral support.
-Assistant or temporary ministers, including curates, deacons, licensed lay ministers, commissioned lay ministers or persons with Bishop's Permissions may participate in our mission in support of our regular clergy; - Other persons or organisations operating within the Diocese of London including, where relevant, the London Diocesan Board of Education; - On occasion, other churches with which we are carrying out joint events or activities.
+For example, our clergy are supported by our area dean and archdeacon, who may provide confidential mentoring and pastoral support.
+Assistant or temporary ministers, including curates, deacons, licensed lay ministers, commissioned lay ministers or persons with Bishop's Permissions may participate in our mission in support of our regular clergy; - Other persons or organisations operating within the Diocese of London including, where relevant, the London Diocesan Board of Education;